sammyd/SwiftJSONShootout/JSONShootOut.md

 type, you can extract that string with the `string` method.
 These properties are all optionals, so if you attempt to extract a string from a number element, you'll get rewarded with `.None`.
 - __Rightward Drift__.
-It's still there - again ensuring that it's impossible to
-construct a malformed `Repo` object.
+Well, it's not really there, because of the new syntax in Swift 1.2, but there is a huge `if` statement ensuring that it's impossible to construct a malformed `Repo` object.
 This is because the accessor properties on the `JSON` enum are all optional, and not all of our `Repo` properties accept optionals.
 - __Type Conversion__.
 The `NSString` to `NSURL` type conversion is still part of the parsing tree.
 This is probably a little unfair; it is perfectly possible to define an extension to the `JSON` enum to add a property of type `NSURL?`.